Why Do Children Learn Languages Faster than Adults?

 In addition, children aren’t judged as harshly as adults when it comes to language competence.
 They’re also less likely to be tested and feel less pressure to perform.
 This allows the learning process to be more natural and playful.

 The Cognitive Advantages Children Have When Learning Languages

-Environmental advantages may be important, but it’s hard to deny the cognitive advantage very young children have when learning new languages.
-Babies and very young children form neural connections at a rapid pace.
-As the brain develops, it becomes more specialized, reinforcing the neural pathways that are regularly used.
-This is a good thing because it makes the brain more efficient, but it also makes learning new things more challenging.
-That’s why those who learn a language at a very young age have the accent of a native speaker.
-Later in life, those neural shortcuts our brains have created to increase efficiency force us to fall back on the sounds, or phonemes, of languages we already know.
+Children also have a cognitive advantage when it comes to learning languages.
+Babies and children form neural connections at a rapid pace, which makes learning new languages easier.
+As the brain develops, it becomes more specialized and reinforces the neural pathways that are regularly used.
+This is why those who learn a language at a very young age have the accent of a native speaker.
+Later in life, the brain’s neural shortcuts force us to fall back on the sounds and phonemes of languages we already know.